 Is Carnival safe for tourists?

-Yes—if you treat it like any big festival: keep valuables secure, stay aware, and use trusted transport at night.
+Yes — if you treat it like any big festival: keep valuables secure, stay aware, and use trusted transport at night.
+Bring only what you need on parade days.

 Should I rent a car during Semana Santa?

 Only if you’re confident driving in heavy traffic.
-Otherwise, choose a resort base and use arranged transport.
+Otherwise, choose a resort base and use arranged transport so you’re not spending your holiday in a traffic jam.

 Do I need tickets for Merengue Festival?

-Usually you can enjoy a lot of it free/ public-style along the Malecón, but VIP areas and special events can vary.
+Usually you can enjoy a lot of it public-style along the Malecón.
+VIP areas and special events can vary, so plan like this: free energy first, upgrade only if you really want reserved space.

 More About Dominican Republic!